In this document, you'll get a high-level overview of how you can implement role-based access control (RBAC) in your Medusa backend.

 Create Guard Middleware

-To ensure that users who have the privilege can access an endpoint, you must create a middleware that guards admin routes.
-This middleware will run on all authenticated admin requests to ensure that only allowed users can access an endpoint.
+To ensure that users who have the privilege can access an API Route, you must create a middleware that guards admin routes.
+This middleware will run on all authenticated admin requests to ensure that only allowed users can access an API Route.

 Since the Medusa backend uses Express, you can create a middleware and attach it to all admin routes.